macOS has a nifty little productivity boost that makes it both easy and fun to run two apps side-by-side in your Mac’s native full-screen mode.

 Step 5: To switch to the just-created Split View, click the Space with two full-screen apps in Mission Control’s multitasking tray and you’ll immediately go Split View.

-And here I am, browsing my favorite photos and appreciating Maps’ beautiful Flyover view of Apple’s Cupertino HQ in El Capitan’s full-screen Split View mode.
+And here I am, browsing my favorite photos and appreciating Maps’ beautiful Flyover view of Apple’s Cupertino HQ in the Mac’s full-screen Split View mode.